shixm-cloud/ENVR3002/Lab5.md

 Running this code in MATLAB/OCTAVE, you should see the figure below,
 ![OLR](OLR1.png)

-Now please calculate the equivalent blackbody temperature and plot it
+Now please **calculate the equivalent blackbody temperature** and plot it.
 ```
 [FILL YOUR OWN CODE HERE AND SAVE AS 'T']